Shah Rukh: War of succession

-The campaign against China.
-Contemporary portrait of Shah Rukh (right) leading the Timurid army towards China on 19 February 1405, after Timur's death.
-Zafarnama, Folio 413v (1436).

 Timur died in 1405, whilst leading his army east in a campaign against the Ming Dynasty.
 He was reported to have said on his deathbed that he "had no other desire than to see the Mirza Shah Rukh once more" and had lamented the fact that he did not have time to do so.

 Timur had no unambiguously appointed heir at the time of his death; as a result, a succession dispute erupted among his surviving sons and grandsons.
 Khalil Sultan proclaimed himself emperor at Tashkent soon after his grandfather's death and seized the royal treasury, as well as Timur's imperial capital Samarqand.
 Shah Rukh marched his army out of Herat to the Oxus river but made no offensive move against his nephew at this point.
 This was likely due to Miran Shah, Khalil Sultan's father, who posed a serious threat as he, along with his other son Abu Bakr, had led an army out of Azerbaijan in support of the younger prince.
 They were both forced to withdraw prior to joining with Khalil Sultan however, due to invasions to their rear by the Jalayirids and the Qara Qoyunlu, who took advantage of the death of the old emperor to seize territory.
 Miran Shah was killed in battle in 1408 whilst attempting to repel the invaders, with Abu Bakr dying similarly the year after.

 In the years following Timur's death, Shah Rukh and Khalil Sultan had a series of unproductive negotiations as well as many military encounters, with Khalil Sultan frequently emerging victorious.
 During this time, other pretenders also pursued their own claims to the throne.
 Among these was Sultan Husayn Tayichiud, a maternal grandson of Timur who later aligned himself with Khalil Sultan, before betraying him in order to reassert his own claim.
 Sultan Husayn was defeated by his former ally and fled to Shah Rukh, who had him executed, with his body parts being displayed in the bazaars of Herat.
 Two more of Timur's grandsons, Iskandar and Pir Muhammad, also made bids for the throne.
 They were defeated by Shah Rukh and Khalil Sultan respectively, with each being spared by their subjugator.
 Pir Muhammad was later assassinated by one of his nobles in 1407, while Iskandar was executed in 1415 following a failed rebellion.